TypeScript Notes

 undefined

 .
-When this flag is set,undefined
+When this flag is set, objects with explicitlyundefined

 --downlevelIteration